osohq/oso/docs/understand/overview.rst

 At its best, authorization logic weaves together discrete bits of business logic into a rich authorization tapestry.
-Striking a balance between using application data wherever its needed to make decisions, while keeping the code clean, reusable, and maintanable.
+Striking a balance between using application data wherever its needed to make decisions, while keeping the code clean, reusable, and maintainable.

 .. admonition:: What's next?